-The Bicentennial National Trail Trekking Code supports low impact trekking and camping practices.
+The National Trail Trekking Code supports low impact trekking and camping practices.
 The Code asks for a high standard of ethics and behaviour which will stand trekkers in good stead with land owners and managing agencies.
-The BNT does not own the land through which the Trail passes.
+The NT does not own the land through which the Trail passes.
 We negotiate access and maintain relationships with landowners and land managers along the length of the Trail to secure a traversable route from Cooktown to Healesville.
 Landowners and land managers include private landowners, leaseholders and state, territory and local governments and agencies.
-Your agreement to comply with the BNT Trekking Code ensures that the BNT experience will remain available to others who follow in your footsteps.
+Your agreement to comply with the NT Trekking Code ensures that the NT experience will remain available to others who follow in your footsteps.

 1. Self Reliance

 You should prepare to be self reliant for much of the Trail.
 Detailed planning is required for long distance trekking.

 The Trail exists through partnerships with many land owners and agencies across three states and the ACT.
 Please respect all landowners and their conditions of entry so that future generations may also enjoy the experience.

 Where the trail passes through private property this is by a negotiated agreement with the landowner.
 We ask that you:-